Segments

 - **Use a segment** when you want a live rule that combines status, tags, forms, fields, sequences, events, or other segments.

 For example, you might apply a "webinar-attendee" tag when someone attends an event.
 Then you might create a segment for active subscribers who have "webinar-attendee", do not have "customer", and selected "Enterprise" in a custom field.
 The tag stores a simple fact.
-The segment turns that fact into a precise send group.
+The segment uses that fact to create a precise send group.

-If a segment becomes hard to read, simplify it.
+If a segment becomes hard to read, simplify the rule before teammates use it.
 Create smaller reusable segments, clean up inconsistent tags, or move repeated values into custom fields.
-Keep the segment understandable enough that another teammate can safely use it later.
+Keep each segment clear enough that another teammate can safely use it later.

 ## Related Guides